 It might sound like a cliche, but you need to understand yourself and the potential behavior mistakes you are prone to make.
 Even very profitable strategies won’t make you money if you buy and sell at the wrong time.

-This page which contains our trading strategies and trading systems might give you input on how to start trading.
+This page which contains some of our best trading strategies and trading systems might give you input on how to start trading.
 Trading is not easy, and certainly much more demanding than long-term investing.

 While trading offers scalability and huge profit potential, consider the time spent and the risk of ruin in trading.
 If you don’t know what you’re doing, you might lose your capital quickly.